 After re-boarding your tour vehicle, your day has more highlights.
 The tour makes a photo stop at El Capitan Meadow where you can get a straight-on view of the Yosemite icon, an impressive vantage point for Cathedral Rocks, and, if the season is right, Horsetail Fall which produces the famous “firefall” in late-February.

 Your Yosemite experience ends on a high note at Valley View.
 This spot serves up a view along the banks of the

-During winter months, warm, layered clothing is often needed.
+During the winter months, warm, layered clothing is often needed.
 You will need sturdy, comfortable shoes or boots with rubber soles and treads for the best experiences on the park’s trails.